Stay up to date with the latest news and updates from UK Youth and the youth sector:

 On Sunday 24th April 2016, our #TeamUKYouth London Marathon 2016 runners took on the iconic 26.2 mile challenge to support UK Youth’s vital work with young people.

-Money for Life, which is delivered by UK Youth in partnership with The Mix and is funded by Lloyds Banking Group, aims to inspire a generation to make the most of their money.
-The three year programme comprises of a new online resource hub, where young people can find expert money advice, online training, supportive forums and a crisis helpline.
+Money for Life, which is delivered by UK Youth in partnership with The Mix and funded by Lloyds Banking Group, aims to inspire a generation to make the most of their money.
+The three year programme comprises of a new online website, where young people can find expert money advice, online training, supportive forums and a crisis helpline.
+The programme also offers face-to-face peer education training to provide practical Money Masterclasses to young people across the UK.

 UK Youth are delighted that 16 Gap Stores in the UK and Ireland have chosen to support UK Youth as part of the organisation’s global volunteer month.